jtulak/huefri/README.md

 b = Bridge('ip_of_your_bridge')

-# Press the button on the bridge and call connect() within 30 seconds (this only needs to be run a single time)
+# Press the button on the bridge and call connect()
+# within 30 seconds (this only needs to be run a single time).
-# The secret will be saved into /Users/Honza/.python_hue file.
+# The secret will be saved into HOME_DIR/.python_hue file.
 b.connect()
 ~~~~